Oct 05 2006

 COOL Solutions: First-time Home "Yers"

-Feltham and her research team talked to 206 young credit union members – 53% male and 47% female – of five credit unions, ages 25 to 34 years old, about their experiences in buying and financing their first home.
-The resulting study looks into the motivations, experiences and levels of satisfaction of young adults’ first home purchases, and finds a variety of opportunities to guide credit unions to serve the next generation of home buyers.
-Although credit unions are relative newcomers to the mortgage game, this study illustrates that first-time home buyers find the mortgage process to be complex and confusing, and welcome guidance and information from their credit union.
+In the study that follows, University of Manitoba Professor Tammi Feltham logically lays out the motivations, experiences and levels of satisfaction of young adults’ first home purchases.
+You will discover a variety of opportunity areas to guide your credit union to be well positioned to serve the next generation of home buyers.
+Although credit unions are relative newcomers to the mortgage game, this study illustrates that first-time home buyers find the mortgage process to be complex and confusing, and they are in need of more informed mortgage providers.